London Welsh Centre: Current building

 Sir Howell J. Williams later rebuilt the properties that fronted onto Gray's Inn Road and completed the main hall of the current London Welsh Centre.
 The new premises were formally handed over by Williams on 5 November 1937.
 The properties on Doughty Street and Mecklenburgh Square have since been sold off for residential use, but the premises fronting on to Gray's Inn Road remain in use as the modern-day London Welsh Centre.

 The bar at the centre was officially opened by Harry Secombe on Saint Patrick's Day (17 March) 1971.

 The building is in the Holborn conservation area.

 World War II

 During the period 1940–1946, the Welsh Services Club provided beds and meals for Welsh (and a few Canadian) military personnel passing through London.
 On 13 December 1941, the centre was officially committed for use as a Welsh Services Club.
-The Rt Hon Lord Atkin PC was chair of the newly formed Welsh Services Club, which was opened by David Lloyd George.
+Lord Atkin was chair of the newly formed Welsh Services Club, which was opened by David Lloyd George.

 Activities

-The Centre seeks to promote the arts (primarily Welsh art and culture) and provide local community use facilities.
+The centre seeks to promote the arts (primarily Welsh art and culture) and provide local community use facilities.